mainwp/mainwp-child/readme.txt

 = 3.2.7 - 1-19-17 =
 * Fixed: An issue with removing Scripts and Stylesheets version number
-* Fixed: multiple PHP Warnings
+* Fixed: Multiple PHP Warnings
-* Fixed: JS issue that occurs when a MainWP Child plugin update is available, and the plugin has been rebranded
+* Fixed: JS issue that occurs when a MainWP Child plugin update is available and the plugin has been rebranded

 = 3.2.6 - 1-5-17 =
 * Added: support for the Divi (Elegant Themes) themes updates